 Any questions may be addressed to the faculty coordinator at your institution or Matt Collinge at MDSGC.

 Projects may be in any STEM area with relevance to NASA’s missions or future workforce needs.
 Preference will be given to proposals with strong NASA connections, including collaboration with NASA scientists or engineers, research associated with past, present or future NASA missions, and general aerospace or space science relevance.
-A typical proposal will request support for 1-2 students.
-This opportunity is primarily intended for undergraduate level students, but proposals to support high-school or graduate interns, or a larger cohort of students, may be considered on a case-by-case basis.
+A typical proposal is envisioned as requesting support for 1-2 students, and MDSGC funding is primarily intended for undergraduate level students.
+However, proposals to support high-school or graduate interns, or a larger cohort of students, will be considered on a case-by-case basis.

 For priority consideration for the upcoming summer, proposals must be submitted to mdsgc@jhu.edu no later than mid-January; the first awards are issued in early February.
 Late proposals will be considered on a rolling basis subject to availability of funding.